 Warehouses play a vital part in the distribution process employed by most distributors, exporters, importers, manufacturers, and more.
 With several influential pieces of equipment needed to increase efficiency and productivity, similar records reports of increased risks and workplace hazards.
 For example, Logiwa reports 25% of all workplace injury claims are due to slips and falls.
+A comprehensive warehouse safety checklist can help reduce these injuries.

-So, why is the Warehouse Safety Audit important?
+So, why is Warehouse Safety important?

 The U.S. Department of Labor’s Occupational Health and Safety Administration (OSHA) reports warehouse in America own a disproportionately high accident rate in comparison to other sectors.
 OSHA also says the fatal injury rate is more than America’s national average for all workplaces.